jellyfin-archive/jellyfin-docs/general/clients/web-config.md

 By default, Jellyfin Web includes custom multilingual Unicode fonts to support multiple locales.
 This allows us to customize the fonts the web browser displays, with a fallback to default system fonts.
 To preserve local disk space, these fonts are obtained from our repository server at runtime by the client.

-To disable it, edit `config,json` and remove the lines:
+To disable it, edit `config.json` and remove the lines:

 ```json
 "https://repo.jellyfin.org/releases/other/jellyfin-noto/font-faces.css",